Skip to main content

 Resveratrol deaths in human trials

 It’s true that one resveratrol study involved the death of two participants, but it’s critical to know the specifics of the participants and the methods of the study to understand how and why this happened, as well as what it might mean for the average person taking resveratrol.
-This 2012 study looked at the effect of a 5g daily dose of SRT501, a specialized form of resveratrol developed by Sirtris Pharmaceuticals, in 24 patients with relapsed or refractory myeloma (bone marrow cancer).
+The 2012 study in question looked at the effect of a 5g daily dose of SRT501, a specialized form of resveratrol developed by Sirtris Pharmaceuticals, in 24 patients with relapsed or refractory myeloma (bone marrow cancer).

 • Nausea: 79%